felixmm/StockChat/README.md

 /stock=[stock_code]
 ```

-Ex: /stock=appl.us withh retreive the current price for the APPLE stocks and display them in the chat.
+Ex: /stock=appl.us will retreive the current price for the APPLE stocks and display them in the chat.

 ## Project Structure